d3datadevelopment/Dev-Replacement/README.md

 if the dev tools are to be used again

-* Manually clean up the replacement module entry (d3/oxid-dev-replacement) from the vendor/composer/installed.json and composer.lock files.
 * Run this composer statement in your shop.
 Adjust this instruction if your installation requires it.

     `composer remove d3/oxid-dev-replacement --update-no-dev`